Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/end-of-life-for-personal-installation-templates/guide.en-gb.md

 If you need to list your personal templates and their details, please go to the `/me`{.action} section and look at all the `GET` API calls under `/me/installationTemplate`{.action}.

 > [!alert]
-> **Performing a [POST /dedicated/server/{serviceName}/install/start](https://eu.api.ovh.com/console/?section=%2Fdedicated%2Fserver&branch=v1#post-/dedicated/server/-serviceName-/install/start) to a dedicated server will erase all the data in that server.
+> **Executing the call [POST /dedicated/server/{serviceName}/install/start](https://eu.api.ovh.com/console/?section=%2Fdedicated%2Fserver&branch=v1#post-/dedicated/server/-serviceName-/install/start) to a dedicated server will erase all the data on that server.
 PLEASE BE CAREFUL WHILE USING THIS API CALL.**
 >

 Then click the `Execute`{.action} button to start the OS installation.